 You can’t think of the land without thinking of history.
 Who has lived here?
 And who lives here now?
 And why?

-Land is connected to so many things.
-And we’re interested in hearing from people of color doing ground-breaking and thoughtful work related to land.
-We’re asking them about how land connects to power and privilege.
-About the concept and history of “land ownership.”
-And how land connects to our health & well-being.
+We’re interested in hearing from people of color doing groundbreaking and thoughtful work related to land.
+We’re exploring how land connects to power and privilege, the concept and history of land ownership, and how land connects to our health and wellbeing.

 Check out Forterra's podcast Land and Power: Stories of Belonging